jorgesumle/monero-flyer/readme.md

 ### How to Translate

 1. **Fork this repository:**
-   Just use the botton "Fork" above.
+   Just [fork it](https://github.com/schmidt1024/monero-flyer/fork) or use the botton "Fork" above.

 2. **Copy the English translation file:**
    Go to [`i18n/en/en.json`](i18n/en/en.json) and copy its contents.